Industry in Brazil: Geographical variation

+Automotive sector

 In Brazil, the automotive sector represents close to 22% of industrial GDP.
 The ABC Region in São Paulo is the first center and largest automobile hub in Brazil.
-When the country's manufacturing was practically restricted to ABC, the State accounted for 74.8% of Brazilian production in 1990.
-In 2017, this index decreased to 46.6%, and in 2019, to 40.1%, due to a phenomenon of internalization of the production of vehicles in Brazil, driven by factors such as unions, which made the payroll and labor charges excessive, discouraged investments and favored the search for new cities.
-The development of ABC cities has also helped to curb attractiveness, due to rising real estate costs, and a greater density of residential areas.
+When manufacturing in Brazil was predominantly concentrated in the ABC Region, the state accounted for 74.8% of Brazilian production in 1990.
+By 2017, this figure had decreased to 46.6%, and in 2019, it further dropped to 40.1%.
+This decline was influenced by the internalization of vehicle production in Brazil, driven by factors such as high labor costs and charges imposed by unions, which deterred investments and prompted manufacturers to seek new locations.
+The development of the ABC cities has also contributed to reducing their attractiveness, as a result of escalating real estate prices and increased residential area density.
 The area around Porto Real, in Rio de Janeiro was already the second largest pole in 2017, but in 2019 it fell to 4th place, behind Paraná (15%) and Minas Gerais (10.7%).
-In the Southeast, São Paulo has plants from GM, Volkswagen, Ford, Honda, Toyota, Hyundai, Mercedes-Benz, Scania and Caoa.
-Rio de Janeiro has Nissan, Land Rover, Citroen/Peugeot and MAN plants.
+In the Southeast, São Paulo has plants from GM, Volkswagen, Ford, Honda, Toyota, Hyundai, Mercedes-Benz, Scania, and Caoa.
+Rio de Janeiro has Nissan, Land Rover, Citroen/Peugeot, and MAN plants.
 Minas Gerais has Fiat and Iveco factories.
-In the South, Paraná has Volkswagen, Renault, Audi, Volvo and DAF factories; Santa Catarina has GM and BMW plants and Rio Grande do Sul, a GM plant.
-In the Midwest, Goiás has Mitsubishi, Suzuki and Hyundai factories.
+In the South, Paraná has Volkswagen, Renault, Audi, Volvo, and DAF factories; Santa Catarina has GM and BMW plants and Rio Grande do Sul, a GM plant.
+In the Midwest, Goiás has Mitsubishi, Suzuki, and Hyundai factories.
 In the Northeast, Bahia has a Ford factory and Pernambuco has a Jeep factory.
-Despite being, in 2018, the eighth largest vehicle producer in the world, Brazil didn't even have a national industry.
+Despite being the eighth largest vehicle producer in the world in 2018, Brazil didn't have a national industry.
 The last Brazilian industry was Gurgel.

 In 2017, the main manufacturers of tractors in Brazil were John Deere, New Holland, Massey Ferguson, Valtra, Case IH and the Brazilian Agrale.
 All have factories in the Southeast, basically in São Paulo.

+Mineral extraction

 The mineral extractive industry represents 15% of the GDP of Rio de Janeiro.
 In the state, this sector corresponds almost entirely to the exploration and production of oil and gas, which reflects its importance for the economy of Rio de Janeiro.
 The transformation industry represents 6% of the State's GDP.
 In 2019, Rio de Janeiro was the largest producer of oil and natural gas in Brazil, with 71% of the total volume produced.
 São Paulo comes in 2nd place, with an 11.5% share of total production.
 Espírito Santo was the third largest producer state, with 9.4%.